 Price: $300 for a Hasbro toy would make anyone wince, no matter how awesome it might be.
 However, almost instantly upon being first spotted online at the Disney shop, a 25% site-wide sale made the AT-ACT available for $225.
-Still, a pretty penny.
+Still, a pretty penny, to be sure.
 A few collectors grumbled some stuff about the sale, perhaps an eyebrow or two went up.
 Soon after, it debuted on Walmart.com for an immediate discounted price of $209.
-Some more mumbling amongst a few of the more adventurous and open-minded, some perhaps even entertained the thought that maybe a purchase was conceivable.
-Very shortly thereafter, it dropped to $199.
-Some more murmurs within the community followed.
+Some mumbling could be heard amongst a few of the more adventurous and open-minded, some perhaps even entertained the thought that maybe a purchase was conceivable.
+Very shortly thereafter, it dropped to $199, and a few more murmurs within the community followed.
 Then, reports emerged that Target was blowing out this brand new item at $149.
-Now, possible mismanagement of product launch aside, it seemed this might tip the scales a bit.
+Now, possible mismanagement of product launch aside, it seemed this might have tipped the scales a bit.
 I, myself, caved and snagged one at a local Target.
 Yes, $150 is expensive, maybe still too much so, but it’s not maniacally outrageous.
-At least most collectors can wrap their arms around that price, even if unwilling or uninterested to make the purchase.
+At least most collectors can wrap their head around that price, even if still unwilling or uninterested to make the purchase.
 At least it doesn’t make you want to ignite your collection on fire, run naked in the streets, and root for the Cowboys…(the second thing being the least unlikely of the bunch.)
-I have a theory that the $300 MSRP was a marketing scam to begin with, so that the reduced price of $150-$200 seems more reasonable.
-And Hasbro can now point to community sticker shock as reason to tell us we’ll never see a Death Star playset.
-Also, last time I checked, the Walmart stock seems to have sold through, and online availability is now through a third party for $290.
-Somebody, besides me, is buying the AT-ACT - and no, I’m not army building the thing.
+I have a theory that the $300 MSRP was a marketing scam to begin with, so that the reduced price of $150-$200 seems more reasonable, and Hasbro could point to community sticker shock as reason to tell us we’ll never see a Death Star playset*.
+Also, as of this writing, the Walmart stock seemed to have sold through, and online availability is now through a third party for $290.
+Somebody, besides me, bought the AT-ACT - and no, I’m not army building the thing.

 Scale: True, this is a step backwards, from a certain point of view.
 It is not to scale with the BAT-AT, which is indeed a bummer.
 However, it is identical in size to the original AT-AT.
 While we would most certainly prefer the BAT-AT scale, I personally feel that as long as it is the same size as the original, it is acceptable, given Hasbro’s attempt to add other features (more on those in a bit).
 I never had a problem with the original AT-AT.
 (On the flip side, I never had a problem with the original 5POA figures, but I do now.)
 Back in the day, if you sprung for a BAT-AT to set up a Hoth display, did that suddenly reduce your Endor AT-AT scene to a bunch of laughable plastic mini-nonsense?
 I say, NO!
 To have this AT-ACT displayed on a shelf depicting the Scarif battle is perfectly fine in my opinion, even if a Hoth BAT-AT is mocking it from across the room.
 It makes for a perfectly fine display piece, should you be so inclined.
 Of note, Wookieepedia claims that the AT-ACT is a larger variation of the AT-AT, so to be technically fair, this IS slightly out of scale with the original AT-AT, as it should be a bit bigger.
 For the record, Banthapedia does not confirm this information, so do with it what you like.